News

 When patients are deciding about surgery, there is a lot of information given to them to consider —lens selection, premium options and more.
 Our patients appreciate that drops from OSRX are affordably priced so that they can focus on their wellbeing.

 Finally, our internal experience for both my staff and me has been excellent and simplified by the OSRX team.
 They continue to communicate with our team regularly and we feel comfortable contacting the pharmacy with any questions or needs.
-OSRX continues to provide high-level customer support while expanding their offerings of high-quality medications we need for our patients.
+OSRX continues to provide high-level customer support while expanding their offerings of quality medications we need for our patients.
 I’m grateful to have OSRX and their continued commitment to patients and clinicians as part of my team.

 Professional Disclosure: Dr. Gupta is a medical advisory board member for Ocular Science® (an OSRX affiliate) and has a financial interest in the company.